Marvin Klein: Career

 Staying with CLRT for 2022, Klein returned to both Carrera Cup France and Supercup on a full-time basis.
 In the former he swept the rounds at Nogaro, Magny-Cours and Le Castellet, along with a win at Valencia to win his second consecutive Carrera Cup France title ahead of Dorian Boccolacci.
 Meanwhile in Supercup, Klein took his maiden win at Zandvoort and finished sixth in points.
 During 2022, Klein made his debut at the 24 Hours of Le Mans, racing in the LMGTE Am class for Inception Racing alongside Côme Ledogar and Alexander West.

 Switching to TFT Racing for 2023, Klein won both races at the Red Bull Ring and took more wins at Magny-Cours and Le Mans to finish third in points.
 Towards the end of the year, Klein joined Target Competition for the Imola round of Porsche Carrera Cup Italy.
 In the two races, Klein won race one from the pole and finished third in race two.

 Klein returned to CLRT for the 2024 Porsche Supercup season, winning at Spa and ending the season third in points.
 The French driver also returned to Target Competition to race in both Porsche Carrera Cup Germany and Porsche Carrera Cup Italy.
 In the former, Klein took a lone win at the Hungaroring and finished the season 10th in points.
 In the latter, Klein swept the second Imola round and also won at Mugello to finish third in points and helping the team win the team's championship.

 In 2025, Klein stayed with ABM for a seventh season in Porsche Carrera Cup France and also joined Proton Huber Competition, BeDriver and Lechner Racing to remain in Porsche Carrera Cup Germany, Porsche Carrera Cup Italy and Porsche Supercup.
+In the former, Klein won at Misano and Le Castellet to end the year runner-up in points, while in the German series, Klein stood on the podiums at Imola and Zandvoort to end the season tenth in points.
+In Italy, Klein won both races at Imola and scored further wins at Mugello and Misano as he ended the season runner-up to Keagan Masters, while in Supercup, Klein won at the Red Bull Ring and finished on the podium at Barcelona en route to a fourth-place points finish.

+At the start of the following year, Klein returned to TFT Racing to compete in the UAE rounds of the 2025–26 24H Series Middle East in GT3 Pro-Am.
+For the rest of 2026, Klein joined Absolute Racing to compete in Porsche Carrera Cup Asia, as well as returning to ABM for another season in Porsche Carrera Cup France.